FelicityIris/RXdwm/README.md

 # Attention

-Before Compiling, remember to check the config.def.h file for personalized issues.
+Before Compiling, remember to check the \*.h files for personalized issues.
 As this build was created solely to suit my own needs and in accordance to my system.
 Addresses and Program Commands may not resonate with your system.

 - Please note that only the patches inside the rtrxdwm-6.4/Patched folder are the ones that have been patched into my built.
 Any .diff or .patch in the build folder are just there for future patching and are currently in the process of being patched in.
 If you have already patched it or know how to patch it correctly without issues, do notify me.